-The potential sources of systematic errors in the DMC algorithm originate from the finite-time step $\Delta \tau$ and the finite number of random walkers $N_w$ .
-As concerns the DMC tunneling times, we carefully analyzed these effects, and we report in Secs.
-III and IV only data obtained with small enough values of $\Delta \tau$ and large enough values of $N_w$ to be in the asymptotic exact regime.
-As concerns predictions of ground-state energies, a detailed analysis of the systematic bias due to the finite $N_w$ is reported in Sec.
-V. The systematic error in the ground-state energy due to the finite $\Delta \tau$ is less relevant and can be made smaller than statistical uncertainties with moderate computational effort, so its analysis is not reported in this article.
+The potential sources of systematic errors in the DMC algorithm originate from the finite time step $\Delta \tau$ and the finite number of random walkers $N{\rm w}$ .
+For what concerns the DMC tunneling times, we carefully analyzed these effects, and we report in Sections II and III only data obtained with small enough values of $\Delta \tau$ and large enough values of $N{\rm w}$ to be in the asymptotic exact regime.
+For what concerns predictions of ground-state energies, a detailed analysis of the systematic bias due to the finite $N{\rm w}$ is reported in Section IV.
+The systematic error in the ground-state energy due to the finite $\Delta \tau$ is less relevant and can be made smaller than statistical uncertainties with moderate computational effort, so its analysis is not reported in this article.

-Certain previous SQA studies [32,44] employed an alternative projective QMC method, which in computational condensed matter physics is usually referred to as Green's function Monte Carlo [45], based on a different short-time approximation for the Green's function obtained with a first-order Taylor expansion: $\exp[-\Delta \tau (\hat{H} - E{ref})] \simeq I + \Delta \tau E{ref} - \Delta \tau \hat{H}$ .
-This method represents a stochastic implementation of the power method of linear algebra for extracting the principal eigenvector and the corresponding eigenvalue of a matrix.
-It converges to the exact ground state as long as the time step is small enough to ensure that the right-hand side of the above Taylor expansion is always non-negative [46].
-This condition is easily fulfilled for small systems, but it demands smaller and smaller time steps (and therefore a reduced probability to flip a spin) for larger systems, leading to very inefficient simulations (see, however, the continuous-time algorithms of Refs.
-[45,47]).
-For the same reason, this method cannot be employed in continuous-space models with unbounded spectra, as opposed to the DMC algorithm employed in this article.
-One relevant difference between this method and the DMC algorithm is that in the former only one spin is flipped at each iteration, while in the latter the number of spins to be flipped follows a binomial distribution, possibly making the sampling dynamics more efficient.
-Furthermore, in the algorithm using the Taylor expanded Green's function the variable $\tau$ no longer has the significance of imaginary time [46].
+Certain previous SQA studies [32, 44] employed an alternative projective QMC method - which in computational condensed matter physics is usually referred to as Green's function Monte Carlo [45] - based on a different short-time approximation for the Green's function obtained with a first-order Taylor expansion: $\exp\left(-\Delta\tau(\hat{H} - E{\rm ref})\right) \simeq I + \Delta\tau E{\rm ref} - \Delta\tau\hat{H}.$ This method represents a stochastic implementation of the power method of linear algebra for extracting the principal eigenvector and the corresponding eigenvalue of a matrix.
+It converges to the exact ground state as long as the time step is small enough to ensure that the right hand side of the above Taylor expansion is always nonnegative [46].
+This condition is easily fulfilled for small systems, but it demands smaller and smaller time-steps (and, therefore, a reduced probability to flip a spin) for larger systems, leading to very inefficient simulations (see, however, the continuous-time algorithms of Refs.
+[45, 47]).
+For the same reason, this method cannot be employed in continuous-space models with unbounded spectra, as opposed to the DMC algorithm employed in